grappler/wordpress-database-reset/readme.txt

 * Adhere to WordPress PHP coding syntax standards
 * Delete the user session and recreate it
 * Separate the backup_tables method into two new methods
-* Reset only WP tales and not custom tables
+* Reset only WP tables and not custom tables
 * French language updates, thanks to Fx Benard
 * Fix for undefined variable: backup_tables